HQSquantumsimulations/qoqo_examples/documentation/src/gate_operations/two_qubit_gates.md

 [< Back to overview](intro.md)

 Two-qubit gates in qoqo/roqoqo represent atomic instructions in any quantum computer that act on a pair of qubits.
-In two qubit gates the two qubits are referred to as `control` and `target`.
-When initializing two qubit gates, the `control` is always the first and `target` the second argument.
-For two qubit gates the created matrix always corresponds to `control=1`, `target=0` and is a 4x4-dimensional matrix.
+In two-qubit gates the two qubits are referred to as `control` and `target`.
+When initializing two-qubit gates, the `control` is always the first and `target` the second argument.
+For two-qubit gates the created matrix always corresponds to `control=1`, `target=0` and is a 4x4-dimensional matrix.
 This convention corresponds to the little endian encoding as described in chapter [conventions](../conventions.md).
 The full matrix form of the two-qubit gates implemented in qoqo/roqoqo is documented in this chapter.

 The given form of the unitary matrix is consistent with  the following ordering of qubit states in a two-qubit state space: